The Best Baby Capsule in Australia for 2021

 We reckon the InfaSecure Arlo Infant Carrier is the best budget capsule.
 As well as being affordable, it’s super compact.
 This makes it suitable for small cars and long-legged family members.
 It gets an excellent safety rating from CREP - 4.7 stars from 5 for safety for its ISOFIX installation.
 However, it’s quite heavy and you need to buy the UV-rated canopy separately.
 InfaSecure is a 100% Aussie-owned family business, so it’s a great choice if you’re into supporting local.

 With baby car seats we were lucky, as most of the hard work had already been done for us.
 Enter Child Car Seats.
 This website is an initiative of the Child Restraint Evaluation Program (CREP) and aims to provide consumers with information to help choose and use safe child car seats.
 They independently test Australian car seats and award each one a maximum of 5 stars for protection and ease of use.

 We also looked at Canstar Blue, an Australian consumer review and comparison website.
-This gave us an idea of the brands Aussie customers love and trust, but not individual car seats.
+This gave us an idea of the brands Aussies customers love and trust, but not individual car seats.

 Safety was our number 1 priority for all contenders.
 All car seats tested by CREP meet the Australian Standard and provide good protection.
 However, we wanted to find car seats that exceed these minimum standards and show true excellence in safety.
 We also looked for standard features, such as a 5-point harness, moveable handle and compatibility with a range of strollers.